 Schochet property management division was originally formed to provide management services for Schochet’s developments and acquisitions, but more recently, has successfully expanded its presence managing for third parties.
 Today, Schochet manages approximately 5,500 apartments and 125,000 square feet of commercial space for related Schochet entities, Retirement Housing Foundation (RHF), Fenway CDC, Weld Management and The Jonathan Rose Companies.

 Schochet’s relationship with Retirement Housing Foundation (RHF) began in 1983 with Jay Schochet’s involvement in the syndication of Angelus Plaza in Los Angeles, as part of RHF’s mission to create affordable housing for seniors across the US.
 This association was further strengthened with the acquisition of Symphony Plaza East and Symphony Plaza West, ultimately leading to Schochet’s role as RHF’s exclusive management and development agent in New England and the acquisition of 16 properties by Schochet on behalf of RHF, totaling more than 2,500 apartments.

 Known for its creative and results-oriented approach, the company's development arm has successfully structured complex transactions valued at over $500 million.

-SCHOCHET INVESTMENTS organized in 1980, as JRS Equities, Inc., this division provides expertise in acquisition and financing, and serves as the firm's investor services liaison.
+The Schochet investments unit was introduced in 1980, providing expertise in acquisition and financing, and serving as the firm's investor services liaison.